 Dear little miss Lucienne Friedler,

-I felt that a letter was best suited for you after seeing all the letters your peers at Maison D’izeu wrote.
+I felt that a letter was best suited for you after seeing all the letters your peers at Maison D’Izieu wrote.
 I hope that this photograph and letter gives you the life recognition you deserve.
 You were only 5 years old when you had your humanity stripped away from you.
-Faceless, therefore unable to testify to the world that came after you that those disgusting Nazis were.
+Faceless, therefore unable to testify to the world that came after you that those Nazis were disgusting.
 You were not a contamination.
 You were not an animal.
 You were not a key to better military strategy as Klaus Barbie tried to make you seem.
 You were an innocent human being.
 I never met you but your lack of photograph haunts me more than kids who did leave photographs behind.
 I feel you linger because although I scold Klaus Barbie, I have yet to do anything about my right-wing leaders’ disgusting decisions.
 I feel you breathing on my heavy shoulders because your unknown face is plastered all over the news as the 5 year old immigrants in cages.
-I feel your and your parents’ suffering overpowering my daily news feed.
+I feel you and your parents’ suffering overpowering my daily news feed.

 I feel guilty and scared.
 I am guilty for not being active against such attractions because I don’t know to help but have also become complacent.
 I am scared because those millions of kids cannot be reunited with their parents.
 They are too young to talk to identify their own names let alone their family’s.
 I am scared because my family brought me to US to live a better life just as their parents tried.
 I am scared because this persecution of inhumanity to people whom I can relate my whole family to is becoming more severe.
-I’m scared because although I have a right to be in this world just like you I can also lose my humanity if people don’t stand up and fight.
+I’m scared because although I have a right to be in this world just like you, I can also lose my humanity if people don’t stand up and fight.

 I will remember you.